Mona-Ashtari/SpatialOCT-Glaucoma/README.md

 ## Setup
 1. Download the RETFound pre-trained weights for OCT data from [RETFound_MAE](https://github.com/rmaphoh/RETFound_MAE) GitHub and place it in the project folder.

 2. Download the 3D OCT dataset from [here](https://zenodo.org/records/1481223) and extract it.
-   Separate the data into two classes and place them into the `OCT_data/class0` and `OCT_data/class1` folders.
+Place the extracted images into the OCT_data folder.

 ## Usage
 3. Navigate to the project directory and execute the feature extraction script: